heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 #### Caution:

-You can also use the Pod securityContext to enable [_privileged mode_](https://kubernetes.io/docs/concepts/security/linux-kernel-security-constraints/#privileged-containers) in Linux containers.
+You can also use the Pod securityContext to enable [](https://kubernetes.io/docs/concepts/security/linux-kernel-security-constraints/#privileged-containers) in Linux containers.
 Privileged mode overrides many of the other security settings in the securityContext.
 Avoid using this setting unless you can't grant the equivalent permissions by using other fields in the securityContext.
 In Kubernetes 1.26 and later, you can run Windows containers in a similarly privileged mode by setting the `windowsOptions.hostProcess` flag on the security context of the Pod spec.
 For details and instructions, see [Create a Windows HostProcess Pod](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/).

 - To learn about kernel-level security constraints that you can use, see [Linux kernel security constraints for Pods and containers](https://kubernetes.io/docs/concepts/security/linux-kernel-security-constraints/).
 - To learn more about the Pod security context, see [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).

 ## Static Pods[](https://kubernetes.io/docs/concepts/workloads/pods/#static-pods)

-_Static Pods_ are managed directly by the kubelet daemon on a specific node, without the [API server](https://kubernetes.io/docs/concepts/architecture/#kube-apiserver) observing them.
+_Static Pods_ are managed directly by the kubelet daemon on a specific node, without the [](https://kubernetes.io/docs/concepts/architecture/#kube-apiserver) observing them.
 Whereas most Pods are managed by the control plane (for example, a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)), for static Pods, the kubelet directly supervises each static Pod (and restarts it if it fails).

 Static Pods are always bound to one [Kubelet](https://kubernetes.io/docs/reference/generated/kubelet) on a specific node.
-The main use for static Pods is to run a self-hosted control plane: in other words, using the kubelet to supervise the individual [control plane components](https://kubernetes.io/docs/concepts/architecture/#control-plane-components).
+The main use for static Pods is to run a self-hosted control plane: in other words, using the kubelet to supervise the individual [](https://kubernetes.io/docs/concepts/architecture/#control-plane-components).

-The kubelet automatically tries to create a [mirror Pod](https://kubernetes.io/docs/reference/glossary/?all=true#term-mirror-pod) on the Kubernetes API server for each static Pod.
+The kubelet automatically tries to create a [](https://kubernetes.io/docs/reference/glossary/?all=true#term-mirror-pod) on the Kubernetes API server for each static Pod.
 This means that the Pods running on a node are visible on the API server, but cannot be controlled from there.
 See the guide [Create static Pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) for more information.

 #### Note: